rhd-gitops-example/services/tekton-example/README.md

 ## Promote to Next Managed Environment

 Optionally, you can run a subsequent promote from one GitOps repository to another (e.g staging to prod) after merging the pull request on your first GitOps repository.
 For this you will need a third repository, and for this you can fork: https://github.com/rhd-gitops-example/gitops-example-staging

-This section has only been implemented under the v1alpha1 sample.
-We're still working through how promotion between GitOps repositories should work, so this section is fairly expermimental.

 - To do this second promote, you will need to create a TaskRun that executes a task promoting from a testing repository to a production repository
 - To create the TaskRun (again this uses a service called `promote-demo`), use: